IU-PR/Capstone_project/content/docs/Groups/InnTime.md

 We are ready to provide an initial version of our design.
 The design may change over the course of the project.

 ***The main page***
+When a user gets to our site, he sees this screen in front of him first of all.
 <div class="wrapper" style="display: flex; justify-content: left; align-items: center;">
     <img src="/InnTime/Main.png">
 </div>

 ***Page with courses and electives***
+Then, when the user rewind down, he gets to a page with the ability to choose his courses and electives.
 <div class="wrapper" style="display: flex; justify-content: left; align-items: center;">
     <img src="/InnTime/schedule.png">
 </div>

 ***The preview of the course***
+When clicking on the course, the user is provided with a preview of the course with his personal schedule.
+He can view the schedule for each course like this.
 <div class="wrapper" style="display: flex; justify-content: left; align-items: center;">
     <img src="/InnTime/preview.png">
 </div>

 ***The full schedule***
+After the user adds courses to his schedule, he can go to the schedule page and see his full schedule for a certain period of time.
 <div class="wrapper" style="display: flex; justify-content: left; align-items: center;">
     <img src="/InnTime/calendar.png">
 </div>

 ***404 error***
+If a 404 error occurs on the site, then this page is shown to the user.
 <div class="wrapper" style="display: flex; justify-content: left; align-items: center;">
     <img src="/InnTime/Error.png">
 </div>

+Our design will be worked out depending on the feedback of end users and the usability of our site.

 **Integration and APIs:**